ebagdasa/mithridates/README.md

 # Mithridates

+**Important: this part only reproduces MNIST experiments that are very easy to run.**

+**Full code is located [here](https://github.com/ebagdasa/irontorch/blob/irontorch/ray_training.py) but it requires complex configuration to be reproduced and is out of scope.**

 This repo is designed to help engineers to compare ML configurations based on their resistance to backdoor attacks.
 We try to answer two questions: